xpandlatex/xpandlatex/README.md

 #EXAMPLES

 ##Extracting floats
-The file `paper.tex` contains figures within floats and no `\listoffigures`.
-We wish to extract each figure to its own file, and add a list of figure legends to the end of the file, without affecting the LaTeX output from `paper.tex` itself.
+The file `paper.tex` contains figures within float environments and no `\listoffigures`.
+We need to extract each figure to its own file, and add a list of figure legends to the end of the file, without affecting the LaTeX output from `paper.tex` itself.

-As `paper.tex` has no `\listoffigures` command this operation must be performed in two stages.
-We add this code to paper.tex:
+As `paper.tex` has no `\listoffigures` command, the operation must be performed in two stages.
+We add this code (invisible to LaTeX) to paper.tex:
 ```
-%% near the beginning of the file:
+%% in the preamble
 %XPVERB
 %XP \XPenvironment{figure}{\begin{center}[Figure ## about here]\end{center}}{}{%XPwritefile}
 %XPBREV

-%% near the end of the file:
+%% and near the end of the file:
 %% Double-wrap listoffigures for xpandlatex.
 %XPVERB\def\listfigurename{Figure Legends}%XPBREV
 %XPVERB\listoffigures%XPBREV
 ```

-Then run: (a Makefile may be useful)
+We then run: (a Makefile may be useful)
 ```
 xpandlatex -X off -M off paper.tex > paper-int.tex
 [pdf]latex paper-int.tex
-xpandlatex -m -T on paper-lof.tex > paper-fin.tex
+xpandlatex -m -T on paper-int.tex > paper-fin.tex
 ```
-The first `xpandlatex` call does nothing except strip the `%%XPVERB` environments, exposing the `%XP` line and the `\listoffigures` commands.
+The first `xpandlatex` call does nothing except strip the `%%XPVERB` environments, exposing the `%XP` line at the top and the `\listoffigures` commands near the end.
 The LaTeX compile creates the `.lof` file.
 The final `xpandlatex` call includes this into the output.
-It also processes the
-\XPenvironment define protected by `%XP` (note the `-m` flag) and splits the figures into individual files.
-This environment definition could also be placed in a helper 'macro' file and included with the `-f` flag instead.
+It also processes the \XPenvironment define protected by `%XP` (note the `-m` flag) and splits the figures into individual files.
+If other macros within `paper.tex` are not to be expanded then this environment definition can be placed in a helper 'macro' file and included using the `-f` flag in the second `xplatex` call instead.

-To compile the figures create a wrapper file `fig_wrapper.tex`:
+To compile the figures, we create a wrapper file `fig_wrapper.tex`:
 ```
 \documentclass{article}